HOMEOPATHIC MEDICINAL PRODUCTS FOR HUMAN USE

 In Slovenia, a homeopathic medicinal product may obtain marketing authorisation:

-– under the regular procedure (in accordance with Article 44 of the Medicinal Products Act (Official Gazette of the Republic of Slovenia [Uradni list RS], No. 17/2014; hereinafter: ZZdr-2), if the medicinal product is presented as providing healing effects for specific therapeutic indications;
+– under the regular procedure (in accordance with Article 44 of the Medicinal Products Act (Official Gazette of the Republic of Slovenia [Uradni list RS], No. 17/2014 and No. 66/2019; hereinafter: ZZdr-2), if the medicinal product is presented as providing healing effects for specific therapeutic indications;

-– under a special, simplified procedure in accordance with the Rules on homeopathic medicinal products for human use (Official Gazette of the Republic of Slovenia [Uradni list RS], No. 94/2008), if the homeopathic medicinal product satisfies the following conditions:
+– under a special, simplified procedure in accordance with the Rules on homeopathic medicinal products for human use (Official Gazette of the Republic of Slovenia [Uradni list RS], No. 94/2008 and No. 17/2014), if the homeopathic medicinal product satisfies the following conditions:

 - it is administered orally or externally;

 - no specific therapeutic indication appears on the labelling of the medicinal product or in any information relating thereto;